bittorf/kalua/README.md

 ----- | -------
-luci-remove-freifunk-firewall.patch | removes the firewall package from dependencies as we use our own tools 901-minstrel-try-all-rates-patch | changes minstrel behaviour to try all Wifi rates, without this patch wifi will fall back very often to 1MBit/s
+luci-remove-freifunk-firewall.patch | removes the firewall package from dependencies as we use our own tools 901-minstrel-try-all-rates-patch | changes minstrel behaviour to try all Wifi rates, without this patch wifi will fall back very often to 1MBit/s openwrt-remove-ppp-firewall-from-deps.patch | removes pppoe and firewall from standard build, helps to reduce size openwrt-remove-wpad-mini-from-deps.patch | removes wpad-mini from standard build, helps to reduce size

 There some features you can add to your image and to the build process.
 They're simply added to the commandline by name.